SynapseFI/SynapseGo/README.md

 # Synapse-Go
-Simple API wrapper for Synapse v3 REST API.
+Go-based API wrapper for Synapse v3 REST API.
 This library handles the user authentication process.
 As long as a user has been previously authenticated, further authentication is not necessary in the development flow.

 ## Documentation